SpongePowered/SpongeDocs/source/plugin/data/custom/datamanipulators.rst

 a custom type like ``Home``.
 These units will be wrapped in a :javadoc:`Value`, which will allow it to be accessed with :javadoc:`Key`\ s.
-There are various extensions of ``Value`` depending on which object will be represented, such as :javadoc:`MapValue` which provides the standard map operations, or :javadoc:`BoundedComparableValue` which can set limits on the upper and lower bound of an :javadoc:`Comparable` objects like integers.
+There are various extensions of ``Value`` depending on which object will be represented, such as :javadoc:`MapValue` which provides the standard map operations, or :javadoc:`BoundedComparableValue` which can set limits on the upper and lower bound of a :javadoc:`Comparable` objects like integers.

 Now, pick which of the :javadoc:`AbstractData` types you'll extend from.
 While you could implement from scratch, these abstract types remove a *lot* of the work that needs to be done implementing the required methods.
 A full list can be